SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/where.md

 ---
 id: where
-title: where Operator
+title: where Search Operator
 sidebar_label: where
 ---

 The where operator allows you to filter results based on a boolean expression.

 For example, using **where** with the boolean operator [isValidIP](#isvalidip-isvalidipv4-isvalidipv6):

 * Filters as true and returns results:
     ```sql
     | where isValidIP("192.168.0.10")
     ```

 * Filters as false and will not return results:
     ```sql
     | where !isValidIP("192.168.0.10")
     ```

-The **where** operator must appear as a separate operator distinct from other operators, delimited by the pipe symbol ("\|").
+The **where** operator must appear as a separate operator distinct from other operators, delimited by the pipe symbol ("|").
 In other words, the following construct will not work and will generate a syntax error:

 This query will NOT work: